cloudmesh/cloudmesh-pi-cluster/README-ssh-tunnel.md

 ### How to do a local port forward for internal node SSH access via the manager node

+> NOTE: This is actually more than what is needed if all you ant is SSH, see ProxyJump section below

 In this image below we setup a ssh tunnel on the manager pi to enable ssh access from the laptop to the worker node Red001.

 The manager and laptop must both be included in red001's `~/.ssh/authorized_hosts` file.